masuidrive/TiMultitouch/README.md

-Multi touch module Appcelerator Titanium iPhone 1.4.0
+Multi touch module Appcelerator Titanium iPhone 1.6.2
 ===========================================

 Handle multi touch event on your iPhone.

-This module for Titanium Mobile 1.4.0 only.
+This module for Titanium Mobile 1.6.2

 INSTALL